cstuettgen/CS-TechServ/README.md

 	add 'Import Mailer', and use 'Mailer.notify()' to send emails.

 	'Mailer.notify()' will default to using data from the root of the 'Attachments', 'Images', and 'Email_Message'

+	Using 'Mailer.notify(send_email=False)' will run the process but not send an email.

+EXPORTING TO PDF:

+	Using 'Mailer.notify(print_to_dir=True)' will export the email body to PDF in the email message directory.

 SENDING INDIVIDUALIZED EMAILS TO ONE OR MORE RECIPIENTS